0x1355/autocrop/README.md

                                   use_face_detector=True) # Use Face Detector to filter RoIs
 ```

-Then, use cropper to crop RGB formate image.
-The selectable parameters are the number of cropping results, the aspect ration and whether to used face detection results to assist in generating RoIs. `crop_ret` is a list with size`topK x 4` ,  Each cropping result is encoded as `[xmin, ymin, xmax, ymax]` in pixel coordinate system.
+Then, use cropper to crop RGB format image.
+The selectable parameters are the number of cropping results, the aspect ratio and whether to use face detection results to assist in generating RoIs. `crop_ret` is a list with size `topK x 4`, where each cropping result is encoded as `[xmin, ymin, xmax, ymax]` in pixel coordinate system.

 ```python
 import cv2